wessenstam/ts2019/xplay/xplay.rst

   There is a bug right now that when you click a parameter in the **parameter** popup, the parameter string will be appended at the end of the text string, not at the place of the cursor.

-  You have to cut and paste it into the write place if that is the case.
+  You have to cut and paste it into the right place if that is the case.

 .. figure:: images/xplay_13.png